 Causes and Risk Factors of Kidney Cancer

-Generally, kidney cancer affects people above 40 years of age.
+Generally, kidney cancer affects people above 40 years of ageIt is the most common type of cancer.
 Although the exact causes are unknown, there are certain risk factors such as:

 - Smoking: Smokers are twice as likely to develop kidney cancer as non-smokers.
 This is irrespective of whether you smoke cigars or cigarettes.